Photography and ultralight backpacking don’t exactly go well together.

 Carry and Protection

-I’ve tried both the Peak Design Capture camera clip and the Hyperlite Mountain Gear camera pod and think they are both good depending on your preference.
-Peak Design has a slight edge for me because it’s more versatile and works on any backpack, whether it’s a day pack, backpacking bag, or even a laptop bag.
+Bringing a camera hiking is useless if it’s not easy to access while hiking.
+I’ve tried both the Peak Design Capture camera clip and the Hyperlite Mountain Gear camera pod.
+The Peak Design clip has a slight edge for me because it’s more versatile and works on any backpack, but the camera pod offers more protection.

-The Peak Design Capture camera clip (3 oz) is very well-known amongst photographers.
-It has 2 pieces: a mounting bracket that goes on your backpack's shoulder strap, and a plate (similar to a tripod mounting plate) that screws on to the camera's tripod mounting screw.
-Using your camera is as simple as sliding the camera plate into place in the mounting bracket.
+The Peak Design Capture camera clip (3 oz) has 2 pieces: a mounting bracket and a plate that screws on to the camera’s tripod mounting screw and slides into the mounting bracket.
+The mounting bracket is most popularly attached to the shoulder strap, and it makes the camera very easy to access while hiking.

-I use the Chicken Tramper 1L fanny pack (2.5 oz) to keep the lens that’s not on my camera accessible.
-This fanny pack is fully waterproof thanks to its seam-sealing and ultralight X-Pac fabric.
-You can order an off the shelf fanny pack here or design your own custom color one here (which I did!).
-A more spacious fanny pack would be the Summit Bum Classic (3.5 oz) which also uses ultralight, waterproof fabric, or the larger Chicken Tramper 2.5L fanny pack (4.3 oz).
+I use the Chicken Tramper 1L fanny pack (4.6 oz) to hold my second lens.
+This fanny pack is ultralight and moderately waterproof thanks to the X-Pac fabric.
+You can order an off-the-shelf fanny pack here or design your own custom color one here (which I did!).
+A more spacious fanny pack would be the Summit Bum Classic (3.5 oz) which also uses ultralight, waterproof fabric, or the larger Chicken Tramper 2.5L fanny pack (5.2 oz).

 Pros: